Yogesh9000/resources/clean_code.md

 * **Use intention-revealing names:**

-  > [!CAUTION]
+> [!IMPORTANT]
 > The names of a variable, function, or class should make the context of the code explicit.

   The name of a variable, function, or class, should answer all the big questions.
 It should tell you why it exists, what it does, and how it is used.